solve_lp¶

 Complexity¶

-- Guarantees: Finds the exact optimum for LP problems
+- Guarantees: Finds the exact global optimum (not approximate)

 Tips¶